 If you can’t figure out why your garage door is not working after a power outage, you can still open it without electricity.
 Knowing how to open your garage door manually will come in handy any time the power goes out or something malfunctions.
-To open up a garage door on your own, you’ll need to take the necessary precautions, undo some pins and lift the door from the ground, to name only a few of the actions needed.
+To open up a garage door on your own, you’ll need to take the necessary precautions.

-People can generally complete this job on their own, but if the garage door is heavy, you may want to bring someone along to assist you as you pull the gate up.
-Safety should always be your top priority, so you don’t hurt your back trying to lift the garage door.
+People can generally complete this job on their own, but safety should always be your top priority.
+If the garage door is heavy, you may want to bring someone along to assist you as you pull the gate up so you don’t hurt your back.

 Steps to Open Your Garage Door With No Power

-If you need to know how to open a garage door without power, you’ll want to follow the below steps to give yourself access to the garage again.
+If you need to know how to open a garage door without power, you’ll want to follow the below steps to give yourself access to your garage again.

 - To begin the process, you’ll first need to make sure all the springs or cables are intact, along with ensuring there hasn’t been any damage to the rest of the garage door system.
 If the garage door is damaged, you might end up harming it more in the process.
 Along with damaging the garage, a broken cable or spring could hurt you.
 If you do find any issues with the garage door, it will be best to call a professional to make the repairs or open the garage.

 - Once you’ve verified there are no problems that require a more in-depth repair, you’ll want to find the emergency cord.
 This cord usually comes with a red handle attached to it and will hang from the center of the garage door mechanism.
 If there’s not a red cord, but there is a cord hanging from the center of the garage door mechanism, it’s likely the emergency cord.
-You may need a ladder to reach it, as well.
+You will probably need a ladder to reach the cord.